Project Case Study

 Objective / Problem

-The objective was to reduce the mass of suspension components without compromising structural integrity or preserving critical mounting interfaces.
+The objective was to reduce the mass of suspension components while preserving structural integrity and critical mounting interfaces.
 This project focused on a double-wishbone suspension A-arm and a MacPherson strut steering knuckle, where excess mass directly affects unsprung weight, material usage, and manufacturability.

 The engineering challenge was to remove non-load-bearing material while keeping the core load paths, stiffness, and interface geometry required for assembly and functional performance.
 Using topology optimization and static structural validation, the components were redesigned for additive manufacturing with lightweight, manufacturable geometries that remained mechanically credible under the applied loading conditions.